 Released June 6, 1936: (running time 61 minutes) A professional poker player is accused of killing a card sharp that cheated.

 Directed by Sam Newfield

-The Actors: Tim McCoy ('Gentleman' Tim Madigan), Luana Walters (Juanita Hernandez), Rex Lease (Jose Hernandez), Wheeler Oakman (Ace Morgan), J. Frank Glendon (Amos Harden), Charles Stevens (Captain Felipe de Lopez), Earle Hodgins (Marshal Tom Barstow), Jimmy Aubrey (Lucky), Joseph W. Girard (Don Julio Hernandez), Barney Beasley (barfly), Frank Ellis (Deputy), Jack Ellis (deputy), Oscar Gahan (gambler), Karl Hackett (Wild Bill Hickok, prologue narrator), Jack Kirk (gambler), Clyde McClary (Saloon swamper), John Merton (card sharp), Milburn Morante (patrolman), Artie Ortego (patrolman), Fred Parker (bartender), Tom Smith (spectator), Robert Walker (croupier).
+The Actors: Tim McCoy ('Gentleman' Tim Madigan), Luana Walters (Juanita Hernandez), Rex Lease (Jose 'Spanish' Hernandez), Wheeler Oakman (Ace Morgan), J. Frank Glendon (Amos Harden, owner of the Gold Dollar saloon), Charles Stevens (Captain Felipe Ricardo Rodriguez Hernando de Lopez), Earle Hodgins (Marshal Tom Barstow), Jimmy Aubrey (Lucky, Tim's sidekick), Joseph W. Girard (Don Julio Hernandez), Barney Beasley (barfly), Frank Ellis (Deputy), Jack Ellis (deputy), Oscar Gahan (gambler), Karl Hackett (Wild Bill Hickok, prologue narrator), Jack Kirk (gambler), Clyde McClary (Saloon swamper), John Merton (card sharp), Milburn Morante (patrolman), Artie Ortego (patrolman), Fred Parker (bartender), Tom Smith (spectator), Robert Walker (croupier)